veewee/veewee.github.io/app/_posts/2016-12-21-optimizing-php-performance-by-fq-function-calls.md

 The opcodes look pretty much the same as in the global namespace.
 However, there is one additional opcode added: `INIT_NS_FCALL_BY_NAME`.
-When PHP runs over this opcode, it will check if the function `call_user_func()` is found in the namspace.
+When PHP runs over this opcode, it will check if the function `call_user_func()` is found in the namespace.
 If the function exists in the namespace, PHP will run this one.
 When the function does not exist in current namespace, PHP will check if it exists in the global namespace and execute that one.